-Now that you’re committed to purchasing the best quality supplies you can afford, it’s time to take a look at making the best fiber choices for your projects.
-Remember in my last post, I told you that I’d be sure and address both knitting/crochet and needlepoint/embroidery?
-(So you’d have the information for whichever technique you prefer — or both, if you’re a multi-crafter!)
-Well, while writing this part for knitting and crochet, I realized that it was going to be a wee bit long, so I divided it into two separate posts.
+Congratulations on committing to purchasing the best quality supplies you can afford.
+Now, it’s time to take a look at making the best fiber choices for your projects.
+Since I want to address knitting/crochet and needlepoint/embroidery, it’ll be easier to separate them into two different posts.
+That way, you’ll have the information for whichever technique you prefer — or both, if you’re a multi-crafter!

 Info about choosing yarn (for knitters and crocheters) is below.